Gauge-invariant gravitational waves in matter beyond linearized gravity: Variational approach

 where the dagger denotes Hermitian adjoint with respect to the inner product \eq{eq:inner}.

 Because $\smash{\favr{h^{\alpha\beta}}} = 0$, the linear term in \Eq{eq:Sder} vanishes.
-Let us also assume for clarity that the three-wave interactions are negligible (a sufficient condition for this is that the GW spectrum must be not too broad); then the average of terms cubic in $\smash{h^{\alpha\beta}}$ vanishes too.
+[To reiterate, this is possible only within the short-wavelength approximation \eq{eq:golim}.]
+Let us also assume for clarity that the three-wave interactions are negligible (a sufficient condition for this is that the GW spectrum must be not too broad); then the average of terms cubic in $\smash{h^{\alpha\beta}}$ vanishes too \cite[Sec.\ 1.1.2]{book:zakharov-b}.
 This leads~to

 where $\Delta S = \smash{\mc{O}(\hm^4)}$.
 The term $\smash{S^{(2)}}$ can be represented as a sum of the vacuum action $\smash{S^{(2)}_{\rm vac}}$ and the term $\smash{S^{(2)}_{\rm m}} $ that describes the GW--matter coupling: